PSA 5.7 Rock

 The 5.7 Rock is a semi-automatic pistol developed, manufactured, and sold by Palmetto State Armory.
-It is chambered for the FN 5.7×28mm cartridge and is characterized by its generally low recoil.
-It is a competitor to the Five-seven, Ruger-57, and M&P 5.7.

 Design

 The gun uses a smooth single-action striker-fired trigger mechanism.
+It is chambered for the FN 5.7×28mm cartridge and is characterized by its generally low recoil.

 The frame is made out of polymer, the slide and barrel are made out of 416 stainless steel and the magazine is made out of black oxide alloy steel.

-PSA offers the barrel finished in motley colours, it can be bought threaded and non-threaded.
+PSA offers the barrel finished in several colors, it can be bought threaded and non-threaded.